pjn51/brainweb-2/Ideas/Capitalist "free labor" is an illusion.md

 Furthermore, no matter how many times you switch your job, you will still find that [[All capitalist labor is exploitative]].

-This is an argument that [[People & Organizations/Trotsky]] makes as part of his [[During the Russian Civil War, Trotsky justified compulsory labor|justification of compulsory labor in the USSR]].
+This is an argument that [[Trotsky]] makes as part of his [[During the Russian Civil War, Trotsky justified compulsory labor|justification of compulsory labor in the USSR]].

 #idea/politics/economics
 #idea/politics